 Oh, I remember now!
-The U.S. economy collapsed in mid-September, resulting in the greatest financial disaster since the Great Depression.
+The U.S. economy collapsed in mid-September, resulting in the Great Recession — the greatest financial disaster since the Great Depression.
 A month before the election on October 11, the Dow fell 679 points, making for the worst day in Wall Street’s worst week ever.
-Job losses in December were the worst in 60 years.
+Job losses in December — the month before Obama took office — were the worst in 60 years.
 When the economy comes to a screeching halt like that, it really affects gasoline demand, and therefore prices for a time.
 And now Republicans have the nerve to pass it off as a golden moment in our history.

 It’s funny how just three years after the greatest economic crisis since the Great Depression, many Americans have already forgotten how disasterously Bush’s presidency ended and instead blame Obama for any residual discomfort.
 As George Santayana said, “Those who cannot remember the past are condemned to repeat it.”

 Do you long for the days of a ruined economy and some briefly cheap gasoline?
 Then vote Republican this November, and we may get to relive it all over again.

 Speaking at the University of Miami in Miami, Florida, President Obama addressed America’s energy policy and efforts by Republicans to use world oil prices to their advantage:

 You can bet that since it’s an election year, they’re already dusting off their 3-point plan for $2 gas.
 And I’ll save you the suspense.
 Step one is to drill and step two is to drill.
 And then step three is to keep drilling.
 (Laughter.)
 We heard the same line in 2007 when I was running for President.
 We hear the same thing every year.
 We’ve heard the same thing for 30 years.